Manchester United are likely to see plenty of departures this summer.

 Signed for £29million in 2014 (BBC), Herrera has proved his worth despite being in and out of the team under various managers.

-United were completely overrun on Sunday but it is hard to envisage that happening with the Spaniard on the field.
+United was completely overrun on Sunday but it is hard to envisage that happening with the Spaniard on the field.